Supplier OnboardingThe Ultimate Guide

 Establishing clear policies and supplier requirements will help your business managers and other stakeholders quickly approve potential suppliers.
 Thus, it ensures that the parties involved understand what is expected.

-Having clear policies and expectations increases efficiency and decreases the confusion and potential friction which may arise from misunderstanding.
+Clear policies and expectations increase efficiency and decrease the confusion and potential friction that may arise from misunderstanding.

 3. Build a supplier portal for registration and information collection